wiredtiger/wiredtiger/test/evergreen/code_change_report/README.md

         * `throw`: from gcovr - ignored by `code_change_info.json`

 Note:
-* According to the gcovr documentation, is possible for gcov to negative code coverage count values (see https://gcovr.com/en/master/guide/gcov_parser.html#negative-hit-counts for example).
+* According to the gcovr documentation, is possible for gcov to report negative code coverage count values (see https://gcovr.com/en/master/guide/gcov_parser.html#negative-hit-counts for example).
 * If any unexpected results are seen in the code change info, view the results in the gcov output to determine if the issue is in gcov amd/or gcovr, or in the code change info processing.

 ## Phase 2: The report

-To come.
+To come (in WT-11659).

+FIXME: WT-11659